 Frequently pointed out in the press as one of the most elegant women in television, Deidre’s also very well known among her personal friends as a kitchen beautician, having gained a lifetime of knowledge about hairstyling and makeup, along with all the other tricks of the trade that have helped cement her place among the most celebrated beauties in the business.

-Now, she’s joined pal and co-author Lynne Parmiter Bowman to publish Deidre Hall’s How Does She Do It?
+Now, she’s joined co-author Lynne Parmiter Bowman to publish Deidre Hall’s How Does She Do It?
 A Beauty Book.
 “This book was very much a collaborative effort,” explains Hall, “and reflects the way we operate.
 It’s a conversation, of the kind that takes place in kitchens, bathrooms, dressing rooms, beauty salons and under trees in lots of different languages all over the world.
 As women, we’re hard-wired to turn to our friends – usually female – to help us figure out what works and what doesn’t.”

 The book starts with “What Beauty Is and Why It Matters,” moving right on through how to get the sleep you need, how to stand, how to move, makeup, getting dressed, skincare, hair care and styling, hands and feet.
 There are frank and comprehensive discussions of permanent makeup, hair removal, plastic surgery and cosmetic dentistry, weight loss, and even great notes on fragrance.